rschristopher/ischristtrue.com/src/modern-views/millennialism.md

-The son of man,

-!!! quote "John 5:26-27"
-    For as the Father hath life in himself; so hath he given to the Son to have life in himself; And hath given him authority to execute judgment also, because he is the Son of man.
+### Son of man

+The very same *Old Testament* prophecies in *Daniel 7* which help us to understand *Revelation 20*, is also the very same prophecy Christ himself fulfilled when assuming the title, *the Son of man*.

 !!! quote "Daniel 7:13-14"
     I saw in the night visions, and, behold, one like the **Son of man** came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.

+!!! quote "John 5:26-27"
+    For as the Father hath life in himself; so hath he given to the Son to have life in himself; And hath given him authority to execute judgment also, because he is the Son of man.

 !!! success "because he is the Son of man"

 And there it is, through Christ we overcome the adversary, the principalities and powers, and through Christ do we reign, as the father willed, that we would have dominion over creation.

-!!! question "priests of God and of Christ, and shall reign with him"

-!!! quote "Daniel 7:27"
-    And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.

-!!! quote "Matthew 18:18"
-    Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven.

-Revelation is not a mere worldly battle of Christ vs antichrist, but rather a complete cosmological reordering.
+Revelation is not a mere worldly battle of Christ vs antichrist, but rather a complete cosmological reordering, restoring mankind to the exalted purpose for which we were created.

-Mankind, who was created in the image and likeness of God, fell from grace, not once but three times.
+Mankind, who was created in the image and likeness of God, fell from grace.
 And after being scattered across the earth, man lost all dominion over the earth.
 Man was put under the submission of the serpent and his principalities and powers.

 And it was Christ, the son of man, who redeemed creation.
 Christ bound the serpent.
 Christ destroyed the beasts.
 And now, in the messianic age, we look forward to His glorious return, and to the resurrection of the dead and the life of the world to come.